phillzee/mcp_deck/slides.md

 <!--
 - Big issue in gen AI
-- How do we connect AI apps to external ones.
+- How do we connect AI our AI to apps to give it functionality
-- Lots of providers,
+- Lots of providers
-- More complex app needs, growing ambition and increased capabilities
+- Currently there is no standard - its like if APIs were all written differently
+- One tool integration - ok
+- But as ambition grows for what AI can do, we need multiple tools to work together
+- This gets messy and complex
-- data protection
+- especially while maintaining data protection
 -->

 ---